 Such documents are not mere formalities in Italian sports, and there have been cases of entire teams being punished for irregularities.
 The punishment, in this case, is that Naples is sent down to the "C" league.
 The open slot in the "B" league will be filled by Catania, the Sicilian team that was contending with Naples last season in the league standings to keep out of last place to avoid being sent down to the "C" league.
 Naples made it; Catania didn't.
 Those results have now been reversed by the recent decision.
 Naples has a very short time—a few days—to appeal the decision, because the playing season is about to start.
 The crux of the appeal will be, one, that there was nothing wrong with the guarantor's papers and, two, that the judge who ruled against Naples is from Catania.

-am from Catania," he says.
-"I'm not a sports
+irrelevant that I am from Catania," he says.
+"I'm

-fan.
-The last time I set foot in a stadium was
+not a sports fan.
+The last time I set foot in a

 Since I last mentioned the topic, someone has managed to patch up the disastrous situation in the Italian soccer leagues.
 Naples was on the verge of being relegated to the C-League on the basis of a legal decision about the validity of a signature on a document.
 That decision was appealed and overturned, which left some people happy, others unhappy, and almost everyone confused.
 No one seemed to know which teams would go down to the C League and which would be promoted to the B League.
 As a result of that confusion, several of the B League teams refused to play their opening matches two weeks ago.

 resolved by trying to make everyone happy; that

 is, no one would go down to the C League—the B